 Proceeds will be donated to a charitable project nominated by Football Aid’s parent charity Field of Dreams, meaning it won’t be just your loved ones who benefit from your generosity this Christmas!

-You'll have the chance to pull on your personalised replica shirt in the official changing rooms, experience the thrill of walking down the tunnel to the sound of a cheering crowd before representing the Magpies out on the pitch.
+As a player, you will have the unique opportunity to follow in the footsteps of first-team stars like Jorge Grant, Matt Tootle and Jon Stead, pulling on your exclusive personalised Notts County shirt in the official changing rooms, experience the thrill of walking down the tunnel to the sound of a cheering crowd and step out on to the hallowed turf and represent the Magpies in a never-to-be forgotten 90 minutes of football!

-Last season's match was supported by a host of Notts legends with Les Bradd, Brian Bates and Mark Stallard all lending their extra special support by playing alongside or managing the fans on their big day.
+Last year's match at Meadow Lane was supported by a host of Notts County legends, with Les Bradd, Brian Bates and Mark Stallard all lending their extra special support by playing alongside or managing the fans on their big day.

 Securing your position couldn't be easier.
 Simply click here and choose the Notts County match.
 You'll then have two fixed-price options:

 Buy now: Book your place with a one-off payment